kamkali/OpenX-Recruitment-Task/README.md

-# OpenX Recruitment Task
+# Rest Client Task

-This is a solution of OpenX recruitment task variant 2.
+This is a solution of example recruitment task.

 ## Result